yduf/yduf.github.io/_posts/2025-01-22-NN-Q-learning.md

 ### [The Q-Learning algorithm](https://huggingface.co/learn/deep-rl-course/unit2/q-learning#q-learning-algo)

 The learning algorithm iterates over several _episodes_ to estimate the Q-function, where an _episode_ is a complete sequence of actions leading to a terminal states.
-Iterations over _episode_ make the Q-value flows to the early states.
+Iterations over _episode_ make the Q-value flows to the early states through the formula above.

 Different _policy_ exists to make that process converge([^4]), ε-greedy being the simplest to implement.